 Potential Risks of Using Talcum Powder Products

 Based on various studies, there are health risks linked to the use of talc products.
 The two most serious potential risks from regular talcum powder use are ovarian cancer and mesothelioma.
-The ovarian cancer is thought to be caused by the powder entering the ovaries through the vagina.
+Ovarian cancer is thought to be caused by the powder entering the ovaries through the vagina.
 The risk of Mesothelioma comes from the powder being inhaled and entering the lungs.

-According to the International Journal of Gynecological Cancer, frequent use of talcum powder products on the genital area increases the risk of ovarian cancer between 30% to 60%.
+According to the International Journal of Gynecological Cancer, frequent use of talcum powder products in the genital area increases the risk of ovarian cancer between 30% to 60%.
 The more often a woman uses it, the more likely she will experience cancer.
 Prominent medical researchers, including obstetrician Dr. Daniel Cramer and Professor Karin Rosenblatt, agree that regular use of talcum powder products can increase a woman’s risk of ovarian cancer by at least 30%.

 Verdicts in Talcum Powder Lawsuits